-- 1. Times interest earned ratio increase by 42%, which is caused by increase of the Pre-Tax Income. - 2.
-Cash flow ratio decreased by 61%, which is caused by decrease of the net cash flow from business activities. - 3.
-Cash flow reinvestment ratio decreased by 89%, which is caused by decrease of the net cash flow from business activities.
+- 1. Times interest earned ratio increase by 76%, which is caused by increase of the Pre-Tax Income. - 2.
+Profit before tax to capital stock increase by 22%, which is caused by increase of the Pre-Tax Income. - 3.
+The earnings per share increases by 25%: It is due to increase of net profit in the current period. - 4.
+Cash flow ratio increase by 69%, which is caused by increase of the net cash flow from business activities. - 5.
+Cash flow reinvestment ratio increase by 536%, which is caused by increase of the net cash flow from business activities.